-Often, it says that choices have consequences.
-The big question is, does this assertion stand or hold any essential truth?
-Well, narrowly speaking, the correspondence theory of truth is while you are free to make your own decision, you are not free to control the consequences of your actions.
+Often, it is said that choices have consequences.
+The big question is: Does this assertion stand or hold any essential truth?
+Well, narrowly speaking, the correspondence theory of truth is that, while you are free to make your own decision, you are not free to control the consequences of your actions.

-Every human being is present with free will to make their own decisions.
-To do something of your own free will, you do it by choice, but if you allow someone to influence you, then your decision is not free.
+Every human being is present with free will to secure their own decisions.
+To do something of your own free will, you do it by choice, but if you allow someone to influence you, your decision is not free.

-While establishing that human beings can think and act freely as a reasonable and moral living being, remember everything you do come back to you.
-And the consequences, whether good or bad, will follow you forever, and it also affects everyone in your path.
+While establishing that human beings can think and act freely as reasonable and moral living beings, remember that everything you do comes back to you.
+And the consequences, whether good or bad, will follow you forever.
+They also affect everyone in your path.

-The choices you make can shape you to be unique and set a difference between yourself and everyone else.
+The choices you make can shape you to be unique and establish a difference between yourself and everyone else.
 However, the decisions you make have long-lasting repercussions on your life.

 And as humans, we have the discretion to choose the way we live our life.
 God created man with a mind free to choose.
-He made him with the freedom to select and the actual ability to determine how the daily choices shape his destiny.
-This reaffirms that we have the freedom to choose our actions, but it does not free us from the consequences of our decisions.
+He gave man the freedom to select and the actual ability to determine how everyday choices shape his destiny.
+This reaffirms that we are free to choose our actions, but it does not free us from the consequences of our decisions.

-Although so often in life, people do not wish to take responsibility for the choices they carry out, but on the contrary, we must remember, we have to create our reality.
+Although, so often in life, people do not want to take responsibility for the choices they carry out.
+But on the contrary, we must remember, we have to create our reality.

 One of my favorite quotes is “The price of greatness is responsibility” – Winston Churchill.
-The transition from youth to an adult presented us responsible for the choices we make in life.
+The transition from youth to adult presented as responsible for the choices we make in life.

-Try to escape from making choices as you might; you cannot avoid the consequences of your decisions, whether you care to admit it your choices have real-life outcomes.
+Try to escape from making choices as you might; you cannot avoid the consequences of your decisions.
+Whether you care to admit it, your decisions have real-life consequences.

 It is upon you to distinguish how you flourish in life.
-Meaning it is critical to attracting what you imagine, reflect what you desire, become what you respect, and mirror what you admire.
+Meaning it is critical to attracting what you imagine.
+Reflect on what you desire, become what you respect, and mirror what you admire.

-You have the power to create and experience the quality of life you truly desire and need.
+You have the authority to create and experience the quality of life you truly desire and need.
 One of the most incredible gifts given to you by God is the ability to choose.
-Whether we know it, we all use this skill, and it is called a “surface-level form of power.”
+Whether we realize it, we all use this skill and call it a “surface-level form of power.”

-With this capability, your choices are founded on many things such as what to do, what to think, whom to marry, what time to go sleep, what television program to watch, where to work, what to eat, whether you live in a home or an apartment, what model of car to drive, what to wear and among others.
+With this capability, your choices find many things like what to do.
+We get to decide what to think, whom to marry, when to go to sleep, and what television programs to watch.
+You get to choose the career to perform and what to eat.
+We choose whether to live in a home or an apartment.
+What model of car to drive, what to wear, and among others.

-Now that you have the authority to choose, it is essential to remember choices have consequences; you get to make your decisions, but you do not get to choose your results.
+Now that you have the power to choose, it is essential to remember choices have consequences.
+You get to make your decisions, but you do not get to choose your results.

 Each person with ultimate freedom has the right and the power to take action on how anybody or anything outside their being chooses or rely on their actions.
 So often, some people forget the ability they hold within them to control the path to their efforts.